Alphanym/alphanym-js/README.md

 # Alphanym.js

-Alphanym.js is a React component library which improves your sign up page by replacing your first and last name form fields with a single universal Alphanym field.
+Alphanym.js is a React component library which helps improve your sign up page by replacing your first and last name form fields with a single universal Alphanym field.

 This ensures you will always know the best way to refer to your customers, regardless of their name or nationality.